 6. Think globally

-The information presented above mostly applies to use of copyright-protected works in the U.S., but copyright law varies among countries.
+The information presented above mostly applies to the use of copyright-protected works in the U.S., but copyright law varies among countries.
 There are differences in copyright durations, moral rights and ownership of works created in employment, just as a few examples.
 The copyright law of the country where a work is used applies to that use.
 Therefore, if employees in the U.S., Canada and France will use the material on your intranet, you must ensure you’re abiding by the laws of each of those countries.

 The Bottom Line on Sharing and Republishing Online Content